danielbodnar/awesome-stars/BY-LANG.md

 - [benoitgrelard/github-stars-tagger](https://github.com/benoitgrelard/github-stars-tagger) - A Google Chrome extension that lets you add tags to your starred repositories directly on GitHub
 - [Correia-jpv/fucking-awesome-vite](https://github.com/Correia-jpv/fucking-awesome-vite) - ⚡️ A curated list of awesome things related to Vite.js.
 With repository stars⭐ and forks🍴
 - [mdazfar2/HelpOps-Hub](https://github.com/mdazfar2/HelpOps-Hub) - Welcome to HelpOps-Hub: your go-to resource for essential DevOps tools and technologies.
 Simplify your DevOps journey with curated guides, tools, and best practices.
 Never get stuck again!⚡
-- [vanodevium/node-framework-stars](https://github.com/vanodevium/node-framework-stars) - A list of popular GitHub projects related to Node.js web framework (ranked by stars)
+- [vanodevium/node-framework-stars](https://github.com/vanodevium/node-framework-stars) - A list of popular GitHub projects related to Node.js web frameworks (ranked by stars)
 - [lucabubi/star-history](https://github.com/lucabubi/star-history) - Github Star History - A Stunning star history chart generator for Github Repositories
 - [jonschlinkert/gh-stars](https://github.com/jonschlinkert/gh-stars) - API and CLI for getting the stars for one or more GitHub users or organizations.
 - [TrySound/rollup-plugin-string](https://github.com/TrySound/rollup-plugin-string) - Converts text files to modules